Celebrating 75 Years of the Marshall Plan in Berlin

 “As we face a new conflict in Europe, with Russia’s brutal invasion of Ukraine, a strong and unwavering transatlantic alliance is more crucial than ever,” Nelson said.

-The event kicked off with a discussion on “The Spirit of the Marshall Plan – Then and Now” by Thomas Kleine-Brockhoff, Guido Goldman Distinguished Scholar, from the German Marshall Plan of the United States and Nils Schmid, Foreign Affairs spokesperson for the Social Democratic Party of Germany.
+The event kicked off with a discussion on “The Spirit of the Marshall Plan – Then and Now” by Thomas Kleine-Brockhoff, Guido Goldman Distinguished Scholar, from the German Marshall Fund of the United States and Nils Schmid, Foreign Affairs spokesperson for the Social Democratic Party of Germany.

 With panels that included Amb.
 Tjorven Bellmann, Political Director of the German Federal Foreign Office; Dr. Fiona Hill, Senior Fellow, Center on the United States and Europe Foreign Policy Program at The Brookings Institution; Dr. Stephen Wertheim, Senior Fellow, American Statecraft Program, Carnegie Endowment for International Peace; Prof. Dr. Barry Eichengreen, George C. Pardee & Helen N. Pardee Chair and Distinguished Professor of Economics and Political Science at the University of California, Berkeley; and Prof. Dr. Veronika Grimm, Advisor, German Council of Economic Experts, Professor of Economic Theory at Friedrich-Alexander-Universität Erlangen-Nürnberg; policy makers, Parliamentarians and military alike joined in the discussion on the Marshall Plan, past and present.